HP TECH TAKES /...

 14. Purchase a quality shredder

-Running a business out of your own home is no small feat, and to successfully do it require a lot of patience and even more hard work.
+Running a business out of your own home is no small feat, and to successfully do it requires a lot of patience and even more hard work.
 When hard work and success comes in the form of paperwork, it becomes incredibly easy to turn into a paperwork hoarder.
 To stay on top of important and unimportant files, organize them as soon as possible into labeled piles.

 Items falling into the junk pile should never be tossed into a trash or recycle bin since they may contain confidential information you’d want to keep private.
 Bringing a shredder into your home office space will help keep clutter to a minimum and keep your personal information out of malicious hands.